jessepav/lacygoill-wiki-backup/vim/async.md

 <https://gist.github.com/yegappan/3b50ec9ea86ad4511d3a213ee39f1ee0>

-Updating a  quickfix or  location list asynchronously  opens up  the possibility that two or more plugins may try to update the same quickfix list with different output.
+Updating a  quickfix or  location list asynchronously  opens up  the possibility that  two or  more plugins  might  try to  update  the same  quickfix list  with different output.
-Also when a plugin  is updating a quickfix list in the  background, the user may issue a command that creates or updates a quickfix list.
+Also when a plugin is updating a quickfix list in the background, the user might issue a command that creates or updates a quickfix list.
-The plugin may then incorrectly use this new list to add the entries.
+The plugin might then incorrectly use this new list to add the entries.

 The various Vim commands that create or modify a qfl (like `:make`, `:grep`, and `:cfile`) operate only on the current one.